eichblatt/deadstream/index.md

 The Time Machine needs to be controlled with knobs, a few buttons, and intuition.
 And if it doesn't do exactly what you want, maybe it will do something that you need anyway.

+See this [demonstration video](https://youtu.be/nq8CjzNKIPw) to see the features of the time machine.

 ## Gapless playback

 Yeah, we can't have glitchy interruptions between tracks.
 This is a technical challenge which is not completely solved yet, but it's definitely high on the agenda.